 Students who have been academically dismissed from the most recent semester must apply for reinstatement before registering for winter or summer courses.
 All other students must be approved for reinstatement before registering for winter or summer courses.
 Winter and summer grades may be considered by the Faculty Petition Board; however, it is often necessary to release decisions prior to the availability of the grades.
 Winter or summer grades may also serve as the basis for an appeal if they have a significant effect on your cumulative GPA, but do not raise it to a 2.00.

 Your reinstatement decision is not affected by your interest in attending the University on a part-time basis.

-You will be notified via email when your decision is online via the application system.
+You will be notified via email when your decision is online at Apply Yourself.

 Meet with your academic advisor to make any necessary adjustments to your schedule.
 You are responsible for cancelling your registration, housing, dining, and telecommunications services by the appropriate deadline if you choose not to return to the University.

 You may be eligible to use some limited services of the University during the semester following your academic dismissal, including the Counseling Center, Learning Assistance Service, Undergraduate Advising, and the Career Center.
 Contact those units directly to obtain more information about the availability of assistance.

 Contact an academic advisor directly to discuss course selection, registration, major options, and preparing to apply for reinstatement in the future.
 Send questions about your decision, deadlines, or the application to the Student Success Office via email to: email@example.com.